LubaKaper/ios-arrays-lab/README.md

 `let myFavoriteQuotes = ["To be or not to be, that is the question.", "The only source of knowledge is experience.", "Mr. Gorbachev, tear down this wall!", "Four score and twenty years ago..."]`
+//
+var myFavoriteQuotes = ["To be or not to be, that is the question.", "The only source of knowledge is experience.", "Mr. Gorbachev, tear down this wall!", "Four score and twenty years ago..."]

+for(index, str) in myFavoriteQuotes.enumerated() {
+    myFavoriteQuotes[index] = str.replacingOccurrences(of: " ", with: "")
+}
+print(myFavoriteQuotes)
+for str in myFavoriteQuotes {
+    print(str.count)
+}

 ## Question 5